How to configure mTLS

 - Find and click on the application with mTLS enabled.

-- Within the settings of your Edge Application, click the Rules Engine tab.
+- Select the Rules Engine tab.

-- Set an identifier name for this Rule.
+- Set an identifier name for this rule.

 - In the Criteria field, change the operator